 All students in the applied history path are required to complete 3 or 6 hours of internship.
 If the 3-credit internship was selected, then the other 3 credits would be taken in applied history coursework.The 6-hour internship can be taken over two semesters (3 credits per semester) or completed in a single term (6 credits for that semester).

 On-site hour and day requirements will vary, depending on the requirements of the agency involved.

-Each intern will have a faculty adviser and an on-site supervisor who together will be responsible for planning the student’s program and evaluating his/her progress.
-At the beginning of the internship, the Internship Director will meet with the student and the onsite supervisor.They will agree on the type of work to be carried out during the internship.
+Each intern will have an on-site supervisor who will be responsible for planning the student’s program and evaluating his/her progress, with the approval of the Internship Director.
+At the beginning of the internship, the Internship Director will approve the type of work to be carried out during the internship.
 This agreement will be formalized in a contract.

 The actual work carried out by the student at the agency will vary accordingly to the particular circumstances of the student and agency.In general, however, students should become involved in some aspect of the day-to-day operation of the agency in order to gain an understanding of the value of the work done in the agency, the problems encountered, and the techniques and approaches used to carry out the work.The student will be involved in more than “routine’ tasks; his or her assignment will require the use of historical skills gained in previous graduate courses.